-One of the best books I’ve read recently is Siddhartha.
+One of the best books I’ve read is Siddhartha.
 It’s a novel by the German writer Hermann Hesse that deals with the spiritual journey of the titular character.

 The book is set during the time of Gautama Buddha, the spiritual leader of Buddhism.
 It’s a short but thought-provoking book that caused me to think deeply about several issues.